 There are four main kinds of treatment:

 - Tablets and capsules

 - Eye drops

-Each of these different kinds of treatment have their own pros and cons, so it’s worth looking at each one individually and seeing which one is right for you.
+Each of these have their own pros and cons.
+It’s worth looking at each one individually and seeing which one is right for you.

 What else can I do?

 There are a few simple things you can do to help prevent pollen from dragging you down.
 For starters, be sure to check the pollen count in your area every day.
 You can find this online or as part of your local weather report on TV.
 If there’s a high pollen count, consider staying indoors or taking extra precautions to prevent it.

 If you know the pollen count is going to be high, try to keep doors and windows shut to avoid pollen getting inside.
 Invest in a pair of wrap-around sunglasses which can stop pollen from getting into your eyes.
 If you’re doing laundry, make sure to dry your clothes and bedding indoors rather than outside to prevent pollen from clinging to them.

 All of these little things can help to prevent you from coming into contact with pollen, keeping those allergic reactions at bay.
 So now you have your hay fever diagnosis and know how to treat it, you can get out there and enjoy all of the lovely spring and summer weather.

 Go and show pollen that it can’t keep you down, even if you might be a little sneezy.